-Policy/Service under development/review: Permanent Traffic Orders for Pilot School Streets What changes are being made to the policy/service?
-Making Traffic Orders which will give permanent effect to the School Streets Experimental Traffic Orders for Somerville Road (E1 2022), Ashmore Crescent (E2 2022), St Clement's Gardens (E3 2022), and Livingstone Road (E4 2022) which facilitated the School Streets Pilot Scheme.
+Policy/Service under development/review: Permanent Traffic Orders for Livingstone Road, Bournemouth School Street What changes are being made to the policy/service?
+Making a Traffic Orders which will give permanent effect to the School Street Experimental Traffic Order for Livingstone Road, Bournemouth (E1 2023).
 A School Street is where the road directly outside a school is closed to motor vehicles for short periods at drop off and pick up times.
 The aim is to improve safety, air quality, and the general atmosphere at the school gate, as well as to nudge people into considering walking, wheeling, scooting or cycling to school.
-Details of the restrictions to be made permanent are included in Appendix 1 to the Cabinet Report - 'Permanent Traffic Orders for Pilot School Streets'.
-Service Unit: Transport and Sustainability Persons present in the conversation and their Clare Griffiths - Senior Traffic Technician role/experience in the service: Andy Brown - Traffic Management Team Leader Conversation dates: 16 March 2023 - Additions to EIA taken through Equality Panel prior to start of pilot schemes.
-5 November, 2 December, 8 December 2021 - Beth-Barker-Stock - Senior Cycling and Walking Officer, Richard Barnes - Strategic Public Transport Manager, Emma Cocksedge - Sustrans Delivery Coordinator Do you know your current or potential client base?
+Details of the restrictions to be made permanent are included in Appendix 1 to the Cabinet Report - 'Permanent Traffic Order for Livingstone Road, Bournemouth School Street (Ref M103)' Service Unit: Transport and Constainability Transport and Sustainability Persons present in the conversation and their Clare Griffiths - Senior Traffic Technician role/experience in the service: Andy Brown - Traffic Management Team Leader Conversation dates: January 2024 5 November, 2 December, 8 December 2021, updates January 2023, March 2023 taken through Equalities panel: Beth-Barker-Stock - Senior Cycling and Walking Officer, Richard Barnes - Strategic Public Transport Manager, Emma Cocksedge - Sustrans Delivery Coordinator Do you know your current or potential client base?
 Who are the key stakeholders?
-People who walk (with or without mobility aids), wheel, scoot or cycle to one of the four pilot schools in the BCP Council area - including people who may do so in the future.
-People who drive to one of the four pilot schools in the BCP Council area - including people who may choose not to do so in the future.
-The affected Schools - including staff, pupils, and visitors.
-Residents who live on the School Streets, or on nearby surrounding streets.
+People who walk (with or without mobility aids), wheel, scoot or cycle to the school - including people who may do so in the future.
+People who drive to the school - including people who may choose not to do so in the future.
+The affected school - including staff, pupils, and visitors.
+Residents who live on the School Street, or on nearby surrounding streets.
 BCP Council officers and Councillors - when making decisions or forming policies relating to, affecting, or affected by, transport and travel and also education within the conurbation.
 Organisations on the statutory consultation list for Traffic Regulation Orders (TRO) including the emergency services - Police, Fire, Ambulances, Taxi associations/operators and DOTS Disability - community interest company, BH Active Travel Forum Dorset Local Access Forum.
 Do different groups have different needs or experiences in relation to the policy/service?
 Age - Children are the people most likely to benefit from this proposal.
 Children are more susceptible to lung damage from vehicle pollutants in the air, and therefore reducing the amount of traffic at the school gate, where children are likely to congregate, will be beneficial to their long-term health.
 Many children do not meet the government's recommendations for physical activity, which can adversely affect physical and mental wellbeing.
 Improving opportunities for them to walk, scoot and cycle as part of their daily routine could help address this.
 Physical activity is also believed to have a positive impact on children's ability to concentrate at school and is associated with better educational attainment.
 Older people who need to drive in the area may be affected if they feel restricted in when and how they can travel - this could be residents of the School Street or grandparents who have childcare responsibilities.
 Measures are in place to ensure that residents and any Blue Badge holders are able to enter/leave the School Street at all times.